Examples

 Introduction to GraphQL and Apollo Server

-To test your GraphQL server, run the following command in your terminal:
+To start your server, run the following command in your terminal:

 Previous